changeworld/azure-docs.ja-jp/articles/service-fabric/service-fabric-diagnostics-how-to-report-and-check-service-health.md

 <properties
-   pageTitle="Azure Service Fabric を使用した正常性のレポートとチェック | Microsoft Azure" description="サービス コードから正常性レポートを送信し、Azure Service Fabric に用意されている正常性監視ツールを使用してサービスの正常性をチェックする方法について説明します。"
-   services="service-fabric"
-   documentationCenter=".net"
-   authors="toddabel"
+   pageTitle="Report and check health with Azure Service Fabric | Microsoft Azure" description="Learn how to send health reports from your service code and how to check the health of your service by using the health monitoring tools that Azure Service Fabric provides." services="service-fabric" documentationCenter=".net" authors="toddabel"